-Our inability to raise additional funds on terms favorable, or at all, may have a material and adverse effect on our business, financial condition and results of operations.
-For example, we may have to scale back our planned expenditures, which could adversely affect our growth prospects.
-For more information on our capital and financing requirements, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - --Liquidity and Capital Resources."
+Our inability to raise additional funds on favorable terms, or at all, could force us to scale back our planned expenditures, which could adversely affect our growth prospects.
+For more information on our capital and financing requirements, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."

-If we fail to establish and maintain relationships with content providers, e-commerce merchants and technology providers, we may not be able to attract and retain users content providers have recently increased the fees they charge us for their content.
+If we fail to establish and maintain relationships with content providers, e-commerce merchants and technology providers, we may not be able to attract and retain users.

+We rely on a number of third party relationships to attract traffic and provide content in order to make our portal more attractive to users and advertisers.
+Some content providers have recently increased the fees they charge us for their content.
 This trend could increase our operating expenses and could adversely affect our ability to obtain content at an economically acceptable cost.
 Most of our arrangements with content providers are short-term and may be terminated at the convenience of the other party.
 In addition, much of the third party content provided to our portal is also available from other sources or may be provided to other Internet companies.
 If other Internet companies present the same or similar content in a superior manner, it would adversely affect our visitor traffic.